 It's a valid complaint to say that Google's starting to fall behind, even in this affordable price range, by only having a single rear camera.
 While I appreciate Google's restraint to not throw three extra (read: bad) cameras on the back of the phone just to say it has a "quad camera" phone, I would have loved to see a secondary ultra-wide or 3X zoom camera.

 Google's "Super Res Zoom" tech does an admirable job of sharpening zoomed photos, but it's really only good at 2X — anything further turns into a grainy and blotchy mess.
 And even those solid 2X photos are not as good as "real" zoom that comes from a dedicated longer focal length lens.
-And I understand why Google doesn't want to put an inferior secondary sensor in there just to say it has an ultra-wide camera, but I really wonder how expensive it'd be to add another 12.2MP sensor that it's been sourcing for years.
+And I understand why Google didn't want to put an inferior secondary sensor in there just to say it has an ultra-wide camera, I'm excited that the Pixel 4a 5G will soon rectify this issue.

 Google Pixel 4a Competition